CHARLOTTE MCLAVERTY

 In 2019 Charlotte co-wrote and directed Dolly's Dream- an anti-bullying short film that reached over 297 Million people world-wide.
 She was interviewed on all the TV networks and radio stations across Australia including 'The Project'.

-Charlotte is currently studying Batchelor of Arts in Screen – Production at AFTRS in Sydney and working at Austin Studios Production Company.
+Charlotte is currently completing a Bachelor of Arts in Screen Production at AFTRS, Sydney, while working at Austin Studio.